HGHimself/little-typer/ch5/README.md

 ### The Second Commandmend of `rec-List`
 If `(rec-List (:: e es) base step)` is an *X*, then it is the same *X* as `(step e es (rec-List es base step))`.

+### List Entry Types
+All entries in a list must have the same type.